 - MHH has its own daycare centres, and particular problems connected with pregnancy or breast feeding are catered for here.

 - The Equal Opportunities Officer, a well-established institution at MHH, is consulted during all procedures touching on gender issues.
-They will soon offer a Mentoring Program for female PhD students.
+They offer an Early Career Mentoring Programs for (female) PhD students.

 - MHH has introduced the "Freiwilliges Wissenschaftliches Jahr" (voluntary research year) in order to attract pupils leaving grammar school to do one gap year.
 These pupils will work up to 12 months in MHH research labs as well as partner istitutes.
 The aim is to attract young people including women as early as possible to pursue a career in science.